 Dr. Earl received her BA in Anthropology and BS in Psychology from the University of Florida, and her PhD in Psychology from the University of Illinois at Urbana-Champaign.
 She is an Assistant Professor in the Psychology Department at the University of Michigan, and the director of the University of Michigan Health, Attitudes, and Influence Lab (HAILab).
 Dr. Earl is also a Faculty Associate at the University of Michigan’s Research Center for Group Dynamics, and a Faculty Affiliate of the Joint Program in Social Work and Psychology.

 The overarching goal of Dr. Earl’s research program is to better understand what we pay attention to and why, and how to best use this knowledge to increase attention to health promotion programs, particularly for high-risk audiences.
 She uses a variety of methodologies to address these questions, including experimental work, survey, unobtrusive observation, meta-analysis, and psychophysiological methods (e.g., Event-Related Potentials).

 For an overview of current research in the lab, please see the Projects page.

-Randy is a 1st year Master of Social Work and Public Health student.
+Randy is a Master of Social Work and Public Health student.
 He is a Community-based Scholar in Detroit interested in understanding the barriers facing sexual minorities in obtaining mental health and medical services.
 Additionally, Randy researches interventions to improve access to care, especially for stigmatized populations.
 His project designs use a social justice framework and focus on collaboration with community-based partners.